bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/10 Composites/fibre reinforced composites.md

 ![[Pasted image 20211215162531.png]]

 ##### Longitudinal loading
-Here if we start by assuming a good interface between the fibre and matrix we can assume that strains are all the same:
+Here if we assume a good interface between the fibre and matrix we can assume that strains are all the same:
 $$\begin{align*}
 F_c &= F_m + F_f \\
 \sigma_c A_c &= \sigma_m A_m + \sigma_f A_f && & E &= \frac{\sigma}{\varepsilon}\\